TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 As a side note, breadboards internally are connected like follows,
 ![breadboard](screenshots/breadboard-internal-connections.jpg)
 So you can have 3.3V power rails on the top and another 5V rails on the bottom.
 Note, these 5V and 3.3V are regulated by Arduino internal components, you can use them to power a few chips.
 But when powering lots of modules or a display, I suggest using the breadboard power supply (picture below and Adrian should have some on requests).
-If you decide to use one of these, make sure you set the jumper pins correctly, i.e. don't connect the 5V power supply to the 3.3V pin on Arduino, [you may fry it](https://forum.arduino.cc/t/accidentally-applied-5v-supply-to-3-3v-pin-something-smoked-what-was-it/259012).
+If you decide to use one of these, make sure you set the jumper pins correctly and test with a multimeter, i.e. don't connect the 5V power supply to the 3.3V pin on Arduino, [you may fry it](https://forum.arduino.cc/t/accidentally-applied-5v-supply-to-3-3v-pin-something-smoked-what-was-it/259012).

 ![breadboard power supply](screenshots/breadboard-power-supply.jpg)